 You can use any stitch to embellish your words and motifs.
-In this piece we are going to use the back stitch as a continuous line, to follow the lines that we have made on the fabric.
+In this piece we are using the back stitch as a continuous line, to follow the lines that we have made on the fabric.

 Back stitch

 Bring your needle up through the fabric to the front and down to make a stitch.